How to Photograph a Scene for Analysis

 Show scale and position

 If a particular object matters, take one shot that shows it in context and another that isolates the detail.
+Avoid placing your hand, shoe, or improvised object into the scene for scale unless that is normal for your documentation process, because extra objects can become confusing signals in the later report.

 Take extra angles when the scene matters

 One image can produce a useful read, but multiple angles reduce ambiguity.
-A second or third perspective often clarifies whether something is open, damaged, leaning, blocked, or simply hidden from the first camera position.
+A second or third perspective often clarifies whether something is open, damaged, leaning, blocked, reflective, or simply hidden from the first camera position.

 Common mistakes to avoid